Dragon (Dungeons & Dragons): Black dragon

+White dragon

+White dragons are the weakest and the most feral of the classic chromatic dragons.
+Though dimmer than other dragons, they are still powerful enough to overwhelm most humans and have good long-term memories.
+Their heads and necks blend seamlessly into one another, and their wings are frayed along the edges.
+They have a flap of skin (dewlap) lined with spines under their chins.
+They have a high crest atop a streamlined head.

+A newly hatched white wyrmling has clear scales, which become white as the dragon matures.
+They are expected to survive on their own after hatching, although some white dragon parents will permit their young to live in their lair until they reach adulthood.
+Adult white dragons have several abilities well suited to their arctic habitat.
+They can climb ice cliffs with ease, fly high and fast, and are exceptional swimmers.
+They love to swim in cold water.
+Much of their diet consists of aquatic creatures.
+White dragons are always hungry, and tend to become more savage as they mature.

+Knowing that they are the smallest and weakest of dragons, many whites harbor inferiority complexes.
+They take any opportunity to bully beings such as giants and younger dragons of other species.
+White dragons lair in ice caves dug into mountains.
+Their lairs contain many more tunnels and chambers than those of other chromatic dragons.
+White dragons are not strong combatants compared to other dragons.
+Their icy breath can freeze a foe solid.
+They avoid fights with more powerful dragons.
+Whites also have exceptional memories, and will hunt down those who cross them, no matter how long it takes.

 Other chromatic dragons

 This is a list of other dragons which are based on colors, but are not truly related to other chromatic dragons.
-In 4th edition, the gray, brown, and purple dragons were released in Draconomicon, but the grey and purple dragons were different.
+In 4th edition, the gray, brown, and purple dragons were released in the Draconomicon, but the grey and purple dragons were different.
 Instead of being based on the dragons listed here, they were based on the fang and deep dragons of 3rd edition.

 Reception

 The young adult black dragon was ranked first among the ten best mid-level monsters by the authors of Dungeons & Dragons For Dummies.
 The young white dragon was ranked eighth among the ten best low-level monsters by the authors of Dungeons & Dragons For Dummies.
 The authors chose the young white dragon over a wyrmling, feeling that "it's more satisfying for characters to battle against a dragon that's at least as big as a person, if not bigger.
 The young white dragon offers the best chance for this kind of fight".
 Dant et al. called the red dragon "deadly", and "one of the most fearsome and classic monsters" in role-playing games.